 If eyes are the windows to the soul, that means brows are the valances.
-So here’s my advice for women over 50, especially at this moment when a mask is covering most everything but your peepers: It’s time to invest in good curtains.
-That’s why I’ve put together these eyebrow tips for women our age that will provide an easy upgrade to your look.
+And never were pretty valances as important as they are today, when a mask covers most everything but your peepers.
+That’s why I’ve put together these eyebrow tips that will provide an easy upgrade to your masked look.

 “Like your skin and hair, your brows can start to show their age,” says brow expert (actually, she’s more like a brow goddess) Anastasia Soare, owner of the eponymous Anastasia Beverly Hills Salon.
 On the plus side, this does not mean they start to sag or gain weight.
 On the minus side, it does mean they can thin out, become sparse, stop growing, get coarse, or turn grey.